Ellison Onizuka: NASA career

 Onizuka was assigned to the mission STS-51-L on the Space Shuttle Challenger that took off from Kennedy Space Center at 11:38:00 EST (16:38:00 UTC) on January 28, 1986.
 The other Challenger crew members were commander Dick Scobee, pilot Michael J. Smith, mission specialists Ronald McNair, Judith Resnik, and payload specialists Gregory Jarvis and Christa McAuliffe.
 The shuttle was destroyed when a flame jet leaking from a solid rocket booster ruptured the liquid hydrogen fuel tank 73 seconds after launch.
 All seven crew members were killed.

 Following the Challenger disaster, examination of the recovered vehicle cockpit revealed that three of the crew members' Personal Egress Air Packs were activated: those of Onizuka, Resnik, and Smith.
 The location of Smith's activation switch, on the back side of his seat, means that either Resnik or Onizuka could have activated it for him.
 This is the only evidence available from the disaster that shows Onizuka and Resnik were alive after the cockpit separated from the vehicle.
 However, if the cabin had lost pressure, the packs alone would not have sustained the crew during the two-minute descent.

 Onizuka is buried at the National Memorial Cemetery of the Pacific in Honolulu.
-At the time of his death, he held the rank of lieutenant colonel.
-Onizuka was posthumously promoted to the rank of colonel.
+At the time of his death, Onizuka held the rank of lieutenant colonel.
+He was posthumously promoted to the rank of colonel.